xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$env∕dynamic∕private/essence.md

-Access private environment variables at runtime in SvelteKit server-side code.
+Module for accessing private runtime environment variables on the server side only.